 Now don’t get your panties all in a twist.
 That doesn’t mean the Joker isn’t interested in Batman, but we’re discussing Batman’s sexuality today.
 We’ll come back to the Joker’s another time.

-Now here’s a pairing that actually makes sense to me.
 While Clark Kent is very straight, he is not a minor or family member of Bruce Wayne’s, nor is he in fact a psychotic maniac.
 So I feel this is a step in the right direction for Batman.

 Despite very few accusations about Superman’s sexuality, there is a surprising amount of evidence here.
 First, in the early comics, Batman and Superman got along extremely well, unlike in today’s comics, but while I don’t want to demean their friendship, the early Batman and Superman were about as close as two men could get and still be straight.
 So their relationship was teetering on the edge there.